Why month 2 is where email starts to matter differently

-The four month-2 emails most programs need
+The four emails most programs need

 1. Refill readiness email

-It should explain:
+It should make clear:

 - what happens next